Sage-Bionetworks/schematic/schematic_api/api/README.md

 * markupsafe version: ^2.1.0

 ## Notes for using schematic features and API endpoints utilizing Google Services (e.g. manifest generation):
-Before trying out the API endpoints, please make sure that you have obtained `credentials.json`, `schematic_service_account_creds.json`, and `token.pickle`.
-(Instructions can be found in schematic/README.md)
+Before trying out the API endpoints, please make sure that you have obtained `schematic_service_account_creds.json` (Instructions can be found in schematic/README.md)

 ###  GET /manifest/generate